-- 1. Complete all required biology courses with a cumulative GPA of 2.5.
-Biology majors are allowed only one "D" in a required biology course for the degree. - 2.
+- 1. Complete all required courses in the major with a cumulative GPA of 2.5.
+Biopsychology majors are allowed only one "D" in a required major course for the degree. - 2.
 Complete all related major support courses which include: mathematics, physics, anatomy and physiology, and chemistry with a minimum of a C average (2.0 on a 4.0 scale).